 About Head Space

 As CO2 enters a keg, it displaces your beer at a constant pressure.
 When you open the tap/faucet, beer flows out of the keg and into your glass due to a push from the CO2.
 The gas then fills the space where the beer was formerly housed, and that’s the “head space.”
-The CO2 fills the head space and maintains the pressure inside of the keg at the PSI set on your regulator [link].
+The CO2 fills the head space and maintains the pressure inside of the keg at the PSI set on your CO2 regulator.
 This constant PSI keeps the beer carbonated by preventing CO2 leakage.

 Keep it Straight